 We also observe that not every continuum $X$ as in Theorem~\ref{thm:boundedexistence} can occur as a periodic Julia continuum.
 Indeed, if $\CH$ is a periodic Julia continuum, then $f^p\colon\CH\to\CH$ is a homeomorphism, where $p$ is the period of $\CH$, and $f^p$ is extended to $\CH$ by setting $f^p(\infty)=\infty$.
 Furthermore, all points of $\CH$ but one tend to $\infty$ under iteration by $f^p$.
 However, if $X$ is, say, the $\sin(1/x)$-continuum from Figure \ref{fig:arclike}, then every self-homeomorphism of $X$ must map the limiting interval on the left to itself.
 Hence there cannot be any periodic Julia continuum $\CH$ that is homeomorphic to $X$.
 The correct class of continua for this setting was discussed by Rogers \cite{rogerscontinua} in 1970.

-\begin{defn}[Rogers continua] Let $X$ be homemorphic to the inverse limit of a surjective continuous function $h\colon [0,1]\to [0,1]$ of the interval with $h(t)<t$ for $0<t<1$, and let $x_0$ and $x_1$ denote the points of $X$ corresponding to $0\mapsfrom 0 \mapsfrom 0\dots$ and $1\mapsfrom 1 \mapsfrom \dots$.
-Then we shall say that $X$ is a \emph{Rogers continuum} (from $x_0$ to $x_1$). \end{defn} \begin{remark} Recall that the \emph{inverse limit} generated by $h$ is the space of all backward orbits of $h$, equipped with the product topology (Definition \ref{defn:inverselimit}). \end{remark}
+\begin{defn}[Rogers continua] Let $X$ be homeomorphic to the inverse limit of a surjective continuous self-map $h$ of the interval $[0,1]$ with $h(t)<t$ for $0<t<1$, and let $x_0$ and $x_1$ denote the points of $X$ corresponding to $0\mapsfrom 0 \mapsfrom 0\dots$ and $1\mapsfrom 1 \mapsfrom \dots$.
+Then we shall say that $X$ is a \emph{Rogers continuum} (from $x_0$ to $x_1$). \end{defn} \begin{remark} The \emph{inverse limit} generated by $h$ is the space of all backward orbits of $h$, equipped with the product topology (Definition \ref{defn:inverselimit}). \end{remark}